mithray/songshu/README.md

 1. Prompts for a password from the user
 2. Asks for confirmation with a retype
-3. Stretches the password with argon2id to get an output key.
+3. Stretches the password with argon2id to get an output key
 4. Hashes the argon2id key with sha256 (to get the right key length for aes)
 5. Uses the argon2id hash as the input entropy creates an AES cipher